Stellar cooling limits on light scalar boson revisited: Bremsstrahlung emission of light scalar

 where the function $H(x,y)$ is defined as

-Here the definition of the variables are the same with the emission rate.
-This absorption rate also has the $(m_e/m_N)^2$ suppression for the nucleus interaction part.
+Here the definition of the variables is the same as for the emission rate.
+This absorption rate also has the $(m_e/m_N)^2$ suppression for the nuclear interaction part.
 In the Higgs portal model, similar to the emission rate, the absorption by electron is slightly larger than the nuclear one and roughly proportional to $Z^2$ for heavy nuclei.